Asphocarp/Unitodo/RAW.md

 ---

+- [x] 1 fix: using "display: flex" or "display: inline-flex" on an element containing content editable, Chrome may have unwanted focusing behavior when clicking outside of it.
+Consider wrapping the content editable within a non-flex element.
 - [x] 0 add feat: allow for adding todo to a section (git/project currently) (press `o`), by append to `unitodo.append.md` file beside the `.git` folder (if it is a git section). if it is a project section, the user should have assigned a project default file path for appending to it (like the `/path/to/project/unitodo.append.md`). (you need to add config items for this)
 - [x] 0 all a config page for the frontend, where almost anything can be configed, including: 0. project setting in the toml 1. auto-refresh interval 2. vscode/cursor uri 3. ignore glob list.
 At best replace entire toml config file via more payload for both apis (modify the rust api @main.rs accordingly)
 - [x] 0 fix: profile and optimize frontend performance, when the list is >800 items. via virtualized list.